jiamin-leong/pp-telegram-chat/README.md

 ## Analysis
-To built it yourself, just go to the ipynb for the step-by-step.
+Refer to ipynb for the steps.